San Diego Wage & Hour Attorney

 - Employer’s legal name and address

-If an employee’s wage statement does not provide any of the above listed information, they may be entitled to recover significant damages, penalties, and attorneys’ fees.
+If an employee’s wage statement does not provide any of the above, they may be entitled to recover significant damages, penalties, and attorneys’ fees.

-Despite the laws designed to protect minimum wage, an employer may attempt to engage in illegal practices that keep you from earning at least minimum wage when you are otherwise entitled to it.
+Despite the laws designed to protect minimum wage, an employer may engage in practices that violate wage and hour laws.

 Some unlawful practices that skirt minimum wage requirements can be: